- Last updated

 MX security appliances with single dedicated WAN links offer the following information and configuration options on their local status pages:

-Provides information regarding the client's connectivity to the appliance, the appliance's current network, uplink status, as well as other cloud connectivity and status information.- Speed test
+Provides information regarding the client's connectivity to the appliance, the appliance's current network, uplink status, as well as other cloud connectivity and status information.

 Provides a tool for conducting a speed test from the client to the appliance.